 Good news for those of you who raku fire and are looking for some new glazes and slips to try out!
 We’ve gathered some of our favorite raku glaze recipes in a convenient recipe-card format, perfect for printing and taking to the pottery studio.
 If you are interested in building a collection of beautiful raku ceramic glazes, or adding variety to the ones you already have, you’ve found the perfect resource.
 We have a great assortment including several copper matts, a white crackle and even a shino!
 Maybe you already have a repertoire of glazes but want to mix it up a bit; try experimenting with a flashing slip or a terra sigillata for a variety of surfaces in the post-reduction firing.
 Or combine several of the slips and glazes to expand your surface possibilities even further!

-Lately, I’ve been experimenting more and more with introducing imagery and/or pattern to my surfaces.
-Mostly I have been working with screen printing and stencils in this new work, but a recent article in Pottery Making Illustrated made me want to start experimenting with the variety of oxide, underglaze, and glaze pens that are on the market.
-In today’s blog post, I am going to share that recent article, which includes tips for working with these handy tools.
+I love work with pattern and imagery and have done a lot with screen printing and stencils in my work.
+Lately I have been wanting to start experimenting with the variety of oxide, underglaze, and glaze pens that are on the market.
+In today’s blog post, I am going to share an excerpt from the PMI archives, which includes tips for working with these handy tools. – Jennifer Harnetty, editor.

 While handbuilding can be considered the most basic of all ceramic techniques, it is not without its complexities.
 In this issue we explore three handbuilding approaches that really go beyond the basics and will really require some practice to master.
 But the results?
 You’ll find yourself on a whole new level once you’ve accomplished the techniques presented here.
 Beginning with the soft pillow-like forms of Margaret Bohls featured on the cover to the bird-inspired work of Deborah Schwartzkopf and elegant food-inspired juicer of gwendolyn yoppolo, these talented artists provide detailed techniques that add grace and function to their work.
 These features along with our usual array of informative articles on a range of handbuilding-related topics are sure to inspire your next piece.